Support through pregnancy, postpartum, and the many stages of parenting.

 What working together can look like

+As a therapist certified in Perinatal Mental Health (PMH-C), I support women navigating pregnancy, postpartum, and early parenting in the South Denver Metro area and online across Colorado and Arizona.
 Therapy with me is collaborative and centered on what matters most to you.
-As a parent myself, I understand how complex and layered this season of life can be.
+As a parent myself, I understand how complex and layered this time of life can be — whether you’re pregnant, newly postpartum, or raising children of any age.

 At the beginning, we’ll spend time getting to know each other and clarifying what feels most important right now.
 Some clients meet individually; others include a partner or co-parent.
 We’ll adjust as needed along the way.

 Sessions are meant to feel comfortable and real — a space where you don’t have to be at your best.
-Together, we’ll explore what feels overwhelming, notice patterns that may be getting in the way, and identify meaningful shifts that feel possible.
+Together, we’ll work toward responding to this season with more calm, clarity, and confidence.

 Therapy can offer support for pregnancy, postpartum, and parenting challenges.

-It won’t make parenting effortless, but it can help you feel more supported and confident as you navigate this season.
+It won’t make pregnancy or parenting effortless, but it can help you feel more supported and confident as you navigate this chapter.

 Together, we may focus on:

-Supporting your child through emotional or behavioral struggles
+• Supporting your child through big emotions, anxiety, or behavioral struggles

-Reconnecting with yourself amid the demands of parenting
+• Reconnecting with yourself amid the demands of this time of life

 Considering the next step?